yangsu01/funance_blog/blogs/05-portfolio-theory-intro/portfolio-theory-intro.md

-This week, we're look at Modern Portfolio Theory.
+This week, we're looking at Modern Portfolio Theory.
 Suppose you opened a TFSA (for my fellow Canadians...) cause you have some extra cash lying around.
 As a rational investor, what assets do you buy?
 How should you allocate your money to these assets?
 You heard from someone that you need to diversify, but what does that mean?
-Thats what we will try to answer today.
+That's what we will try to answer today.

-Note^1: We're gonna look at individual stocks instead of index funds and ETFs.
-A lot of them are constructed using the same fundamental theory that we will discuss anyways...
+Note: We're gonna look at individual stocks instead of index funds and ETFs.
+A lot of them are constructed using the same fundamentals that we will discuss anyways...

 ## 1 Portfolio Theory

 Modern Portfolio Theory (also called Markowitz's Portfolio Theory) was created by Harry Markowitz.
-Its portfolio construction method that maximizes returns for a given level of risk.
-Ok, thats enough history.
+It's a portfolio construction method that maximizes returns for a given level of risk.
+Ok, that's enough history.

 As mentioned in my blog post on [returns](https://www.funance.lol/blog/3mYoAwyTNnmDODIlrTj6hx/returns), investing is a game of balancing risk with potential returns.
 The higher the risk, the higher the potential returns.
 In the context of portfolio theory, we want to maximize returns while minimizing risk.
 Sounds simple enough.